What do I do if I...

-If you are taken ill during the day go to the Guidance Office where staff will help you if first aid is needed; checking you can get home; filling in your absence on the register and hearing from you or parent/guardian when you get home.
+If you are taken ill during the day go to student services where staff will help you if first aid is needed; checking you can get home; filling in your absence on the register and hearing from you or your parent/guardian when you get home.
 You may use the medical room to rest and recover until you can be collected or if you feel well enough to get yourself home, or return to lessons.

 Have exam queries?

 The Examinations Office is at the end of the corridor from main reception going up the small staircase in front of you.
 It is usually open to students at break and lunchtime.
 The office's telephone number is 01223 278090 and its email address is email@example.com.
-It's important that if you are ill before an examination, or travel problems (or have any other difficulties related to taking the exam) give the exams office a call, (not your tutor) and they will advise you what to do.
-If you want to know about re-sits, when to expect your exam results, etc take a look at the Exams Website, accessible from the Exam homepage.
-Link to Exams Website.
+It's important that if you are ill before an examination, or travel problems (or have any other difficulties related to taking the exam), give the exams office a call, (not your tutor) and they will advise you what to do.
+If you want to know about re-sits, when to expect your exam results etc, take a look at the Exams Website.

 Have timetable queries?

-If you have any timetable queries, please go to Guidance Office where they will be able to help you.
+If you have any timetable queries, please go to student services where they will be able to help you.

 If I'm absent from a lesson but can't enter the correct code, or was incorrectly marked absent?